 - Vanilla extract: This adds a nice base of flavor to the bar mixture.
 You can use pure vanilla extract or imitation.

-- Cinnamon: I like to add a little cinnamon to the mix, too, for extra flavor.
+- Cinnamon: I like to add a little cinnamon to the mix, too, for extra flavor to amplify the flavors of the nut/seed butter and jam.

-- Honey: This helps the batter hold together well.
+- Honey: This helps the batter hold together well and rounds out the sweetness in the jam.
 You can use maple syrup if preferred.

 - Jam: I usually use jam labeled “all-fruit,” but any kind you like will work, even this homemade Chia Jam.